-The course of study includes both the breadth of a teamtaught introductory core course and the depth and autonomy of a faculty-supervised capstone experience.
+The course of study includes both the breadth of a team- taught introductory core course and the depth and autonomy of a faculty-supervised capstone experience.
 Students also take courses from a variety of disciplines and are strongly encouraged to take advantage of experiential learning opportunities.

 Throughout the program, students work closely with faculty who participate in the Social Justice Teaching Collective.
 Instructors in the program meet regularly to share readings and exchange ideas, so the minor is more than a collection of isolated courses.
 Students learn from teachers who learn from each other.

-Requirements for the minor
+Requirements for the Minor Required Core

-Required Core

-SJST 101 Introduction to Social Justice Studies 4 SJST 450 Independent Study 2-4 or SJST 470 Practicum
+- SJST 101 Introduction to Social Justice Studies 4 Credits - SJST 450 Independent Study 2 to 4 Credits